The Difference: Cash Basis Accounting vs. Accrual Accounting

 Accrual Accounting and Cash Flow

-While cash basis accounting selectively records the transactions in the above example, accrual accounting would record each one, regardless of when money is actually received.
+Unlike cash basis accounting, accrual accounting would record each transaction in the above example, regardless of when money is received.

 Therefore, in our example, accrual accounting will record income in the amount of $600 ($100 received + $500 invoice), and expenses in the amount of $120 ($20 spent + $100 bill).
 The final profit for the month would therefore be $480 ($600 – $120 expenses).

-In comparing cash basis accounting vs. accrual accounting, you can see how accrual accounting provides a more comprehensive picture of a company’s revenue and liabilities but doesn’t necessarily provide an accurate picture of your actual cash on hand.
+In comparing accrual vs. cash basis accounting, you can see how accrual accounting provides a more comprehensive picture of a company’s revenue and liabilities but doesn’t necessarily provide an accurate picture of your actual cash on hand.

 This is why cash basis accounting works best for small companies or those with simple transactions, while larger companies prefer the accrual method.